 Join us!
 We work on membership subscriptions, and with us you will get 12 months access to ongoing help making sure your compliance is actually making a difference, and finding more ethical clients who feel the same way.
 You should start by signing up for the user authentication process.
 This means that your identity (and those of any other team members who need to join you) can be authenticated in advance, so that when you do actually have a statement to share, you can do so without delay.

 You can submit your company statement anonymously without for free.
-However this will also mean that others can do the same.
-In the spirit of the legislation, making your submission public would make for far more impact.
+However this will also mean that anyone from outside of your company can do the same.
+In the spirit of the legislation, making your submission public instead of anonymous would make a far greater impact.

-If and when you are ready to subscribe as a paid member (12 monthly), which will provide support for drafting your statement if you need it, we have a number of subscriptions to suit your needs and desired level of involvement, starting at £200+VAT per year (all excluding credit card handling charges,sorry), or £100+VAT if you represent a small company.
+When you are ready to subscribe as a paid member (12 monthly), we have a number of subscriptions to suit your needs and desired level of involvement, starting at £200+VAT per year (all excluding credit card handling charges,sorry).

 The tiscreport open data modern slavery statement register is our commitment to end modern slavery.
 The membership fees are split between our charity partners Unseen for administering and supporting the UK Anti Slavery Helpline, and ongoing storage and (internal) analysis of the statements you provide us with.
 We are the ONLY register working in partnership with the Helpline in this way.
 The intelligence we are able to extract across sectors will feed into helping our members improve their impact, as well as into the work of law enforcement agencies and others to support the UK's fight to stamp out modern slavery.

 There will be an opportunity at the point of becoming a member for your company to contribute more directly towards the Helpline, and this will be completely tax-deductible.
 If you want to offer more specific support (from promotional support through to funding specific anti-slavery initiatives) please use our contact form to get in touch, and someone will be back in touch with you.